orphamiel/TripcodeGenerator/README.md

 ### Performance

-Fast use workers and multithreading which may cause your browser to stop respodning.
+Fast use workers and multithreading which may cause your browser to stop responding.
 Medium uses only 1 worker (i.e. 1 thread).
 Slow use Jquery's setinterval.